 The Productivity Commission’s Climbing the Jobs Ladder Slower Report July 2020

 The Productivity Commission’s recent report “Climbing the Jobs Ladder Slower: Young People in a Weak Market” looked at job and income outcomes for young workers between 2001 and 2018.
 The findings show that even before COVID, many young people found their position on the jobs ladder has been sliding ever lower since the GFC, regardless of their qualification levels.
-In doing so, it sheds light on the career challenges side hustlers can suffer in their day job if they didn’t prioritise conventional careers in their twenties and thirties.
+In doing so, it sheds light on the career challenges you maybe suffering in your current job.

 Between 2002 and 2007 one effect of Australia’s economic growth on the jobs market was that some Bunbury waiters were paid $50 an hour to stop them being headhunted to drive Haulpaks in the Pilbara.
 At that time young people coming to the workforce, from university in particular, had more choices than any cohort since the mid-1980’s.
 This would have been apparent to all if the Jobs Ladder report had drawn its unemployment data back to 1990.
 That would have shown that the unemployment rate for 15 – 24 year olds since the GFC, while problematic at 12%, was still far better than the average of more than 18% in the second half of the 1990’s.